 Cecilia strongly believes that the mental and physical health of pets should be a priority for every responsible dog owner.
 It is her belief that humans need to understand the needs of our pets and fulfill them as best as we can in order to create a healthy partnership for life.

 She also collaborates with Elephant Action League, a nonprofit association whose mission is the safety of Elephants around the world.

 In her spare time, Cecilia volunteers at the Santa Monica animal shelter.
 She is married to filmmaker, Adrian Fulle, and lives in Los Angeles with their young daughter Olivia.

 Lisa has always worked with animals, including several years of working in the veterinary field, where she learned how to safely handle and work around many different kinds of animals.
 Her love of horses also led her to search for a more positive method of training when she acquired a horse that had aggression issues.
 When the more “traditional” methods of other horse trainers were not working, Lisa turned to clicker training on her own, and instantly found success.
 She decided to take what she had already learned to the next level.

 In 2011, she graduated with honors from Animal Behavior College, and is now an ABC Certified Dog Trainer.
 She is currently working to earn obedience and Rally titles with her own dogs, in addition to earning Sheep Herding titles with her Boxer, Tess.
-Lisa currently serves on the Board of Directors for the Boxer Club of San Fernando Valley and is an active member of the Association of Pet Dog Trainers.
+Lisa currently serves on the Board of Directors for the Boxer Club of San Fernando Valley and is an active member of the Association of Professional Dog Trainers.
 She regularly attends seminars and workshops in order to stay up-to-date with the latest positive training methods.
 Her passion is working with dogs that are reactive on leash (currently having three reactive dogs of her own), and regularly assists Lynn Medlin with Feisty Fido classes.

 Did You Know?